Overrelaxed Sinkhorn-Knopp Algorithm for Regularized Optimal Transport: Overrelaxed Sinkhorn--Knopp algorithm

 \section{Overrelaxed Sinkhorn--Knopp algorithm}

+In this section, we propose a globally convergent overrelaxed SK algorithm.
+Different from the RNA point of view of the previous section, our algorithm relies on successive overrelaxed (SOR) projections.

-As illustrated in Figure \ref{alternate_projections} (a-b), SK algorithm, that performs alternate Bregman projections onto the affine sets $\Ccal_1$ and $\Ccal_2$, can be very slow when $\epsilon\to 0$.
-The idea developed in this paper is to perform overrelaxed projections in order to accelerate the process, as displayed in Figure \ref{alternate_projections} (c).
+As illustrated in Figure \ref{alternate_projections} (a-b), the original SK algorithm \eqref{eq:update_SK} performs alternate Bregman projections \eqref{scaling} onto the affine sets $\Ccal_1$ and $\Ccal_2$.
+In practice, the convergence may degrade when $\epsilon\to 0$.
+The idea developed in this section is to perform overrelaxed projections in order to accelerate the process, as displayed in Figure \ref{alternate_projections} (c).

+In what follows, we first define overrelaxed Bregman projections.
+We then propose a Lyapunov function that is used to show the global convergence of our proposed algorithm in section \ref{sec:algo}.
+The local convergence rate is then discussed in section \ref{section:local}.